 Introduction

 Global issues such as hunger, poor nutrition, and population growth present serious obstacles to the development of many nations.
-One of the major public health concerns associated with these challenges is the lack of essential vitamins and minerals, with vitamin A deficiency (VAD) being the most prevalent (Anonymous 2019).
+One of the major public health concerns associated with these challenges is the lack of essential vitamins and minerals, with Vitamin A Deficiency (VAD) being the most prevalent (Anonymous 2019).
 VAD is responsible for over 600,000 fatalities annually in developing countries, particularly affecting children under the age of five (WHO, 2021; Stevens et al., 2015).
 Malnutrition remains a significant issue in India, where Uttar Pradesh has the highest stunting rate at 46.36%, followed closely by Lakshadweep at 46.31%.
 Other states with high stunting rates include Maharashtra (44.59%) and Madhya Pradesh (41.61%) (Women and Child Development Ministry, 2024).
 According to recent reports, approximately 17% of children aged 0-5 years are underweight, 36% are stunted and 6% are wasted leading to various health problems and physical impairments that exacerbate public health concerns (Global Nutrition Report, 2023; Black et al., 2013).

 To address this issue, bio fortification has emerged as a promising strategy.
 It involves the development and cultivation of nutritionally enriched food crops with increased bioavailability, achieved through conventional plant breeding, modern biotechnology techniques, and agronomic methods (Bouis & Saltzman, 2017).
 Currently, three primary approaches—plant breeding, transgenic techniques and agronomic bio fortification are being employed for enhancing the nutritional value of food crops (Garget al., 2018).
 These methods have been successfully applied to biofortify fruits, vegetables, legumes, oilseeds and cereals (Harvest Plus, 2020).
 Among these the transgenic approach stands out as a rapid, efficient and sustainable solution for bio fortification offering a viable means to combat micronutrient deficiencies and improve global nutrition (Qaim et al., 2020).